 - It works when you are offline!

-- It automatically saves and syncs (if you choose this option).
+- It automatically saves and syncs (if you choose the cloud option).

 - I can quickly add pictures right to their file.
 As a therapist I often take pictures of ways I’d like students positioned, transferred etc. Such a time saver!